LucasDelfino92/morrowindsharp/mw2.md

 - Realistic Repair Add-On
 - Sneaky Strike
 - Soulless Creatures
-- More Deadly Morrowind Denizens
+- MDMD - More Deadly Morrowind Denizens
+- MDMD - Fixes Add-On
 - Umbra - Blademaster
-- There Can Be Only One
+- There Can Be Only Fixed
 - BTB's Game Improvements - Necro Edit
 - Balanced Passive Races and Birthsigns
 - Beware the Sixth House (Sixth House Overhaul)
 - Bloodmoon Rebalance
 - Tribunal Rebalance
-- Sigourn's Misc Mods and Patches
+- *Additional patches from the Patches section*
 </details>

 The load order dictates the priority a given mod's plugins have over the mods' plugins loaded before them.
 Respect this order to ensure plugin records are overriden as intended.